CAA381/hands-on/exercises/B2/README.md

 Alert Notification provides you with a Java based client which enables custom alerts with couple of lines of code.
 The important parts of the code above are:

 2.1.
 This is how you create the client which will make the REST API calls.
 We point to the EU10 datacenter which is where the spaces for this hands-on are created.
-We also pass the username and the password which we have created in the previous section of this exercise.
+We also pass the client_id and the client_secret which we have created in the previous section of this exercise.

 ```java